anaiy2004/ALI-Risk-Prediction/README.md

 # ALI-Risk-Prediction
 This is the code for the paper "Predicting Risk of Acute Lung Injury Using Distant Supervision".
+Documentation will be added eventually.